THE VFA PIONEER HISTORIES PROJECT

-I’ve been working on recovering a number of these women, particularly those that fled Nazi Germany, who were originally Jewish, although they tried not to be.
-It didn’t help, but who made it to the US.
-I’ve worked on several of their lives, because women’s colleges and certain coed places like Brooklyn College, Hunter College, Swarthmore, women were hired in a classic university and college positions from the ’20s onward, and I’ve been working on them and they really had a hard road to hoe.
+I’ve been working on recovering a number of these women, particularly those that fled Nazi Germany, who were originally Jewish (although they converted to Christianity, it still didn’t help with the Nazis) and successfully made it to the U.S. I’ve worked on the lives of several of such women, because at women’s colleges and certain coed places like Brooklyn College, Hunter College and Swarthmore, women were hired in university and college positions in Classics from the ’20s onward, and I’ve been investigating them and they really had a hard road to hoe.
 It’s been fascinating to find out what struggles they had.

 JW: Well, how would you say your life would have been without the women’s movement?

 JH: Oh, I can’t imagine how dismal it would have been.
 My father died when I was 17.
 I think my family would not have even sent me to college, much less a woman’s college, if I hadn’t been able to get a full scholarship.
-And people in my family, so, “Judy never should have gone to college,” whatever.
-I think there was always a fear that I would end up, quote, unquote, an old maid, like one of my aunts.
-Aunt Becca, who was a very successful teacher in both Boston and Chicago and never married.
+And people in my family say to this very day, “Judy never should have gone to college.”
+I think there was always a fear that I would end up, quote, unquote, an old maid, like one of my aunts, Aunt Becca, who was a very successful teacher in both Boston and Chicago and never married.

 So no, my life would have been very, very different.
-I might have become a schoolteacher and other people, ideally other Jewish people, might have fought for the rights that were paying for women over the past 50 years, but I wouldn’t have been on the front lines.
+I might have become a schoolteacher and other people, ideally other Jewish people, might have fought for the rights that opened doors for women over the past 50 years, but I wouldn’t have been on the front lines.

 JW: Yes, well, it’s amazing.
 And we have a way to go, still.

 JH: Well, in my field, there’s been a big anti-semitic backlash.
-There’s been a sexist backlash that I’ve told you about.
+There’s also been a sexist backlash that I’ve told you about.
 These younger people, not that you want them to be eternally grateful to the women that open the doors, but they’re really resentful, and partly of the labor and equity practices that we insisted on guaranteeing.
-And of course, in other fields outside of Classics and science, you would never say, “Oh, she’s never published an article, but she’s married to so-and-so, and let’s give her a job because her husband won’t come otherwise.”
+And of course, in other fields outside of Classics, such as science, one would never say, “Oh, she’s never published an article, but she’s married to so-and-so, and let’s give her a job because her husband won’t come otherwise.”
 This is going on in my field all the time.

 JH: A lot of resentments on all sides.
 Also, resentments if you had an Ivy League education.
-That’s going on through academia now.
-The notion that maybe you had to work hard to get this, and that you’re not a privileged person to begin with to have gotten this, that’s sort of out the door.
+That’s going on throughout academia now.
+The notion that maybe you had to work hard to get this education, and that you’re not a privileged person to begin with to have gotten this education, that’s sort of out the door.